What should 6G be?: Key Features and Enabling Communication Technologies of 6G

 \subsubsection{Service intelligence}

 Furthermore, as a human-centric network, the high intelligence of 6G network also directly reflects in a plethora of communication services, e.g., indoor/outdoor positioning, multi-device management, information search, e-health, surveillance, cyber security \cite{8493126,dang2019enabling}.
-Service intelligence enables these services to be provided in a satisfactory and personalized way.
-For example, the accuracy of indoor positioning can be greatly improved by deep learning techniques \cite{8612930}, and personalized healthcare is realized by intelligent IoT and multi-model data collecting infrastructure \cite{7156004}.
+Service intelligence enables these services to be provided in a satisfactory and personalised way.
+For example, the accuracy of indoor positioning can be greatly improved by deep learning techniques \cite{8612930}, and personalised healthcare is realised by intelligent IoT and multi-model data collecting infrastructure \cite{7156004}.
 The service intelligence mainly benefit from high-performance core networks implemented in 6G \cite{8255764,kishk2019capacity}.

-\subsection{Extremely Larger Bandwidth than 5G}
+\subsection{\textbf{Extremely Larger Bandwidth than 5G}}

-The THz band defined from 0.1 THz to 10 THz was known as a gap band between the microwave and optical spectra \cite{elayan2019terahertz}.
+The THz band defined from 0.1 THz to 10 THz was known as a gap band between the microwave and optical spectra \cite{8901159}.
 Nowadays, electronic, photonic and hybrid electronic-photonic based methods are developed \cite{sengupta2018terahertz}.
-Thus, hybrid THz/free space optical (FSO) systems are highly expected to be realized in 6G using the hybrid electronic-photonic transceivers, where an optical laser can be used to generate THz signal or send an optical signal.
+Thus, hybrid THz/free space optical (FSO) systems are highly expected to be realised in 6G using the hybrid electronic-photonic transceivers, where an optical laser can be used to generate THz signal or send an optical signal.
 The hybrid link offers plenty of bandwidth for signal transmission and has the immunity to adverse weather conditions \cite{nagatsuma2016advances}.
 THz transmission can play a vital role in the uplink, because a line-of-sight link is not required.
 Thus, THz uplink solution offers a reliable communication link for VLC networks compared with the infrared solution that needs tracking and positioning system.
 Hybrid VLC/THz system introduces robust communication solutions against ambient light that reduces the signal-to-noise ratio of the VLC system.

-\subsection{Trade-offs Between Key Features and Potential Solutions}
+\subsection{\textbf{Trade-offs Between Key Features and Potential Solutions}}

 It should be noted that as an engineering system, it is not possible to satisfy all wished features without investing more resources, because there exist a number of trade-offs between these features.
 For 6G communications, we must figure out a way to invest adequate resources in guaranteeing some critical features and raise up all features with an equilibrium.
 To this end, we discuss a set of crucial trade-offs in 6G communications regarding these key features and the potential solutions in the following paragraphs.